AdityaNair07/Quizzer/README.md

 After starting the app, you'll have options to open the app in a:

-- Development build
-- Android emulator
-- iOS simulator
-- Expo Go, a limited sandbox for trying out app development with Expo

-Choose your preferred option to run the app.

-Development
-The app uses file-based routing, and you can start developing by editing the files inside the app directory.

 In the output, you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+Choose your preferred option to run the app.

+Development:

+The app uses file-based routing, and you can start developing by editing the files inside the app directory.

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).